solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/api/content.md

 #### Parameters

-- `obj`: An object, which can also be an array, Map or Set.
+- `obj`: An object, which may also be an array, Map or Set.

 #### Return value